 How SEO Works – Content is King

 There is a certain irony in the computing world, that Bill Gates, the founder of Microsoft (not Google), in 1996 predicted that the future of computing would be that “Content was King”.
-Microsoft lag well behind and came late to the game in terms of their own search engine called Bing.
+Microsoft lag well behind and came late to the game in terms of its own search engine called Bing.
 His comment and prediction today ring more true than ever.
-Content, is everywhere and yet it’s Google that leads the way in providing the most relevant search results, which is why so many people continue to use it.
+Content is everywhere and yet it’s Google that leads the way in providing the most relevant search results, which is why so many people continue to use it.
 Google performs on average over 5.6 billion searches a day.

 The content you generate also needs to be optimised within the website itself.
 So whilst the content is key, this may also need to be optimised to align with your keywords and to ensure Google interprets this content properly.
 In tracking this content, you can then see how Google interprets this over time and improve accordingly.
-This way you get a return on investment on the articles you write because they are ‘never done’.
-We spend time optimising content to ensure it meets the standards set out by Google, but the hardest part is getting to write in the first place.
-However, you will reap the rewards from organic search results.
-We also work on the readability to ensure that Google ranks your content higher in the relevance to the users searching for it.
+This way you get a return on investment on the articles you write because they are never finished.
+You can keep them updated in the future and recirculate them and keep on iteratively improving them and providing value.

 Never Duplicate Other People’s Website Content